Investors

 The criteria for the performance-based bonus scheme are typically growth and profitability requirements at both Group level, along with a discretionary portion.
 The Board of Directors may choose to raise or lower the annual bonus paid to the CEO and Group Management Team by 50%.

-Long-term incentive schemes form part of the Company’s remuneration program for the President & CEO and key personnel and are aimed at supporting the implementation of the Company's strategy and harmonizing the objectives of the President & CEO and other key personnel and Company shareholders in order to grow the Company's value.
+Long-term incentive schemes form part of the Company’s remuneration program for the CEO and key personnel and are aimed at supporting the implementation of the Company's strategy and harmonizing the objectives of the President & CEO and other key personnel and Company shareholders in order to grow the Company's value.

 The Company’s Board of Directors shall separately decide on the launch of share-based long-term incentive schemes and their earning period within limits of the authorization granted by the AGM.
 The Board of Directors shall decide separately on the minimum, target and maximum bonus of each participant, as well as performance criteria and the related targets.

-Remuneration of the CEO in the financial year 2024
+Remuneration of the CEO in the financial year 2025

-Basic salary (monthly salary, holiday bonus) 287,562
+Basic salary (monthly salary, holiday bonus) 307,067

-Short-Term Incentive Plan 2023 0
+Short-Term Incentive Plan 2024 131,337

 Performance Share Plan (PSP) 0

-Restricted Share Plan (RSP) 0
+Restricted Share Plan (RSP) 2021-2023 24,123

 Fringe benefits 540